IGVF-DACC/igvf-python-client/docs/ConfigurationFile.md

 # ConfigurationFile

-A file containing configuration settings or information defining the structure of other data files' content.
+A file containing configuration settings or information defining the structure of other data files' content or input parameters of prediction models.

 ## Properties